 The Brave of Heart Fund was established by The New York Life Foundation and Cigna Foundation to provide monetary grants to eligible family members of frontline healthcare workers and healthcare volunteers who lose their lives because of COVID 19.
 The cash grant awards will provide basic and continuing financial support for common needs, such as funeral costs, medical care, counseling, food, educational expenses of children and other dependents currently in school, mortgage or rent payments, and immediate living expenses, as these family members manage the impact of the COVID 19 crisis and begin to move forward.

-To learn more, verify eligibility or donate to the fund, visit braveofheartfund.com
+To verify eligibility, donate to the fund, or learn more, visit braveofheartfund.com

 First Responders Children's Foundation COVID-19 Emergency Response Fund